-Sheila is a CEDR accredited civil & commercial mediator and a registered mediator with the Civil Mediation Council.
-She is also an experienced family law mediator having trained with Resolution.
+Sheila Austin Barrett (formerly Gooderham) is a lawyer, CEDR accredited civil & commercial mediator, psychologist, industry trainer and Director of The Mediation Specialists.
+She is also an experienced family law mediator and a Resolution designated trainer.
 Sheila provides the one day mediation model to address a broad range of civil, commercial, trust, probate and family law disputes.
-She will co-mediate where appropriate.
+She will co-mediate where appropriate and in addition to mediation, her passion and interest is the promotion of the education of fellow professionals in the psychology and neuroscientific knowledge necessary to successfully manage entrenched disputes to settlement.

 Training: